-Applied Adversarial Epistemics: Recommended Readings
+Applied Cognitive Oversight: Recommended Readings

 Organized by the programme's own structure, not by field of origin.
 Papers are listed in suggested reading order within each section.